Market-Connections Professional Resume Writing Services

 Questions to Test for the Soloist Imposter

-A soloist imposter is someone that wants to work alone.
+A soloist imposter is someone who wants to work alone.
 This is because they do not want to be found out as a fraud.
 Here are some questions to ask to test for the soloist imposter:

 • Are you always looking for projects that you can comfortably work on by yourself?